Tracy High Soccer

 Q: What do I do if I am playing competitive soccer and the seasons overlap?

 A: Players need to honor their commitment to their competitive teams while communicating scheduling conflicts with their High School team.
 Communication is the key.
-We will make every attempt to work with competitive players training and game schedule until their season has ended.
-Players CANNOT play games for high school until they have played their last competitive game.
-In the spring, players cannot play in competitive games until the high school season games have finished.
-Training for both competitve and high school teams during the high school season is allowed but not recommended.
+We will make every attempt to work with competitive players training and game schedules this season.
+Our hope is for the high school season to be a source of joy this year.
+This CIF has waived the rule about simultaneous competition for this school year.
+Players CAN play games for high school and competitive this year.

 Q: How long will tryouts last?